California Legislature amends pro-worker law after influx of requests for exemption

 AB 2257 modifies and expands the list of professions exempt from the “ABC” test to include additional occupations and industry areas.
 These changes primarily impact freelance writers, musicians, film support crews and visual artists, making it easier for companies to classify them as independent contractors.

 With these amendments, roughly 75 professions or types of businesses are now exempt from the independent contracting test set out in AB 5, meaning employers are able to use the common law Borello test instead of the more restrictive “ABC” test to assess whether the workers are employees or independent contractors.

-A classic case of judging policy by intentions instead of results
+This a classic case of judging policy by intentions instead of results

 But one has to ask; if the law was so beneficial to employees and independent contractors, why are they asking to be exempt from it?
-Whether the California legislature did not foresee these negative consequences or instead decided to overlook them for the greater good, that is something that is hard to say.
-But anyone with logic can see how raising costs of hiring contractors would lead to less contracting jobs.
+Whether the California legislature did not foresee these negative consequences or instead decided to overlook them for the greater good, is something that is hard to say.
+But anyone with logic can see how raising the costs of hiring contractors would lead to fewer contracting jobs.